 - Ease of growing in available space

 - Disease resistance

 These can be tiny enough for children to eat like sweets or cocktail size for snacking and adding to salads.
-They tend to be sweeter than other types and are suitable for roasting, bottling or simply eating fresh from the plant whilst working in the garden!
+They tend to be sweeter than other types and are suitable for roasting, bottling or simply eating fresh from the plant whilst working in the garden.
 Available varieties include the prolific Hundreds and Thousands, the sweetest of sweet F1 Honeycomb, Tumbling Tom and many others.

-Medium/Standard Tomatoes – These are what we tend to think of as being “normal” tomatoes.
+These are what we tend to think of as being “normal” tomatoes.
 In other words, they are round and about 5cm in diameter.
 Bred by our own group, Fantasio F1 is blight tolerant, superbly flavoured and a heavy cropper.
 Alternatively, you can’t go wrong with RHS award winner Alicante, an early fruiter of superb quality and flavour.

-Beefsteak Tomatoes – These are the big daddies of the tomato world!
+The big daddies of the tomato world!
 Perfect for grilling, stuffing or simply slicing for sandwiches.
-Try Belriccio, Country Taste or the new big boy on the block – Brandy Boy.
+Try Belriccio, Country Taste or the golden-orange skinned Orange Wellington F1.

 Ease of Growing

 Some varieties of tomato will happily grow outside whereas others really prefer a greenhouse if they are to reach their full fruiting potential.
 So, where you intend growing the tomatoes is a factor in deciding which varieties to choose as is the growth habit and amount of space available:

 These grow to about 2 to 3 ft high and then put all their effort into ripening the fruit.
 This makes them great where space is limited but does mean that they have a limited fruiting period – normally just a few weeks.
 Good examples include Gardener’s Delight, Red Alert and Tumbling Tom.